 It is entirely reasonable to assume that a combination of the ADO22 and YDO9 design could have kept the basic ADO16 at the top of the sales charts with minimal outlay while BMC designed a replacement for both the Mini and 1100/1300 using the same floorpan design as per Roy Haynes masterplan.

 Merger plans scupper ADO16 development

 What did for this plan was the adverse media coverage BMC received during the credit squeeze that began in July 1966 and the subsequent merger with Leyland that became official in May 1968.
-In January 1967 BMC declared a £7.5 million half year loss, mainly because strikes, both internal and external, the depressed market resulting from the credit squeeze and the fact that BMC’s high technology range depended on high volume to pay its way, in other words they had a low profit margin.
+In January 1967 BMC declared a £7.5 million half-year loss, mainly because of strikes, both internal and external, the depressed market resulting from the credit squeeze and the fact that BMC’s high-technology range depended on high volume to pay its way, in other words they had a low profit margin.

 A new sense of optimism

 Following the Leyland takeover in May 1968, Donald Stokes claimed there were no new future models in development.
 He quickly identified the 1100/1300 range’s star was on the wane and, along with Harry Webster and George Turnbull, formulated a plan to replace ADO16 with separate, independently engineered Morris and Austin cars.
 This was in line with his plans for the two marques.